ghkoops/multikiosk/README.md

 ## Developer
 Gulp is used as build system.
-It basically does jslint and creates some jsdoc based documentation.
+It basically does jslinting and creates some jsdoc based documentation.
 Invoke it with `node_modules/gulp/bin/gulp.js help` to get some hints about available tasks.

 node_modules is not checked in.
 After cloning please use `npm install` to have all relevant modules installed.